sabina-06/AI-Job-Assistant/README.md

 ## 📌 Overview

-AI Job Assistant is designed to simplify the job application process by providing intelligent resume analysis and personalized career guidance.
+CareerPilot is designed to simplify the job application process by providing intelligent resume analysis and personalized career guidance.

 The application combines traditional ATS (Applicant Tracking System) analysis with Generative AI to deliver actionable insights for improving resumes and preparing for technical interviews.